tidyverts/tsibble/README.md

 It can be noticed that the tsibble seamlessly works with *tidyverse* verbs, but in a slightly different way that it does the best to keep the index.
-Use `?tsibble::reexports` for a full list of re-exported functions.
+Use `?tidyverse` for a full list of tidyverse functions.

   - **dplyr:**
       - `arrange()`, `filter()`, `slice()`